-If an applicant's income exceeds the income requirement of any restricted unit, Management may refer the applicant to another housing opportunity.
+1. If an applicant's income exceeds the income requirement of any restricted unit, Management may refer the applicant to another housing opportunity.

-The ACC-Assisted Units are set aside for Chicago Housing Authority households with incomes no more than sixty percent (60%) of Area

-Median Income, as established by the Low Income Housing Tax Credit Program rules and regulations for the appropriate household size.
+Forty-three (43) of the forty-six (46) ACC-Assisted Units are set aside for Chicago Housing Authority households with incomes no more than sixty percent (60%) of Area Median Income, as established by the Low Income Housing Tax Credit Program rules and regulations for the appropriate household size.

-- 2. Intentionally deleted. - 3.
-Applicants will be required to pay a minimum monthly rent of fifty dollars (\$50).
+- Applicants, with the exception of applicants for ACC-Assisted Units, must have income sufficient to pay the rent plus utilities and must satisfy the one-year length of employment requirement. - 3.
+Applicants for ACC-Assisted Units will be required to pay a minimum monthly rent of seventy-five dollars (\$75).
 (A hardship exemption shall be granted to residents who can document that they are unable to pay the minimum rent because of a verifiable long-term hardship (over 90 days).
 Exemption means the resident is required to pay the greater of 30% of adjusted monthly income or 10% of monthly income.)